Shortcut Pipeline Improvement Project

 CCWD has identified critical repairs and improvements needed to maintain good operational condition of the Shortcut Pipeline.
 The Shortcut Pipeline Improvement Project Phase 3 will install two new pipelines where the existing pipeline is most vulnerable to service interruption.
 Previous project phases improved access, replaced aging appurtenances, and assessed the pipeline condition.

-The Shortcut Pipeline Improvement Project Phase 3 was evaluated in the original 2011 Mitigated Negative Declaration, however, CCWD is preparing a supplement to evaluate the pipeline repair plan that differs from the approach assumed previously.
+The Shortcut Pipeline Improvement Project Phase 3 was evaluated in the original 2011 Mitigated Negative Declaration, however, CCWD prepared a supplement to evaluate the pipeline repair plan that differs from the approach assumed previously.
 CCWD staff finds that the proposed Project, after mitigation, will not have a significant effect on the environment.
-The March 2022 Draft Mitigated Negative Declaration Supplement and the September 2011 Initial Study/Mitigated Negative Declaration are available below for public review, pursuant to California Environmental Quality Act (CEQA), from March 11, 2022 to April 11, 2022.

 CEQA Documents for the Shortcut Pipeline Improvement Project Phase 3 (SCPL)